p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 Selection/crowdfunding process:

 * As a rule, I select a record for critical appraisal regardless of crowdfunding when I find the covered topic likely to have a very large practice impact with regard either to both global health care workers and the public or to the minorities.
 However, the decision to select is subjective and always mine to make.
-* Language, date, peer-review status of the publication do not influence this decision.
-Also, content area of the publication (e.g., healthcare, ecology, chemistry, etc.) is also irrelevant to this decision.
+* The language, date, peer-review status of the publication do not influence this decision.
+Also, the content area of the publication (e.g., healthcare, ecology, chemistry, etc.) is also irrelevant to this decision.
 * **COVID-19 publications are not selected, because there already are plenty of great resources, such as covid-nma.com, covidex.ai, cord19.vespa.ai, WHO and Cochrane resources, just to name a few.
 Also, I do not like the idea of changing universal focus of the project toward COVID-19.**